 Let’s learn about What is Skeleton UI of Firefox.
 This is a feature that allow Firefox developers to create the first window and populate it with a non-interactive placeholder before they load xul.dll.
 In laymen’s Skeleton UI is the first thing that you see when you open the Firefox browser.
 It gives a visual indication (Blank UI) that the browser is opening up.
 Check out following screenshot of idea:

 Firefox current startup process (that includes the visual appearance of browser UI and New tab page) takes around 19 seconds or sometimes even more if using on low-end devices.

-Skeleton UI is already enabled out of the box in Firefox Nightly.
+Skeleton UI is already enabled out of the box in Firefox v89 with New Proton UI.
 There’s a parameter available in the browser Advanced Preference page from where users can easily enable or disable Firefox’s Skeleton UI.
 Here’s how you can do that:

 about:config and hit enter.
 When the warning page appears, click on the “I accept a risk and continue” button.

 Doing this will open Advanced Preference page.
 Here in the search box type “browser.startup.preXulSkeletonUI“.